michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 1. **Structured**: Data that has predefined structures. e.g. tables, spreadsheets, or relational databases.

-2. **Unstructured Data:**: Data with no predefined struc- ture, comes in any size or form, **CANNOT be** easily stored in tables. e.g. blobs of text, images, audio
+2. **Unstructured Data:**: Data with no predefined structure, comes in any size or form, **CANNOT be** easily stored in tables. e.g. blobs of text, images, audio

 3. **Quantitative Data**: Numerical. e.g. height, weight